fassetar/mothergoose.js/README.md

 #Things to work on

-- References
+- Model/function json
-- Virtual Repeating DOM
+- html to json, convert.
-- URL/Inline Templating
+- output to angular/reactjs/vue.js compontent.

 #Example